The 2025 Scholarship Application

 • Graduate students.

-• Undocumented, AB 540, and DACA holders.
+• Undocumented, AB 540, DACA holders, U-Visa, and TPS holders.

-• Students of color.
+• Students of color (BIPOC).

 Eligibility: